 A lot of the rules befuddle the class.

 You’re never supposed to ask a voter for their ID, but some people’s names in the registration list will have a notation next to it that says “ID required,” Sharon says.
-Nobody in the class understands this, because it seems to contradict Sharon’s earlier rules about never asking for ID.
+Nobody in the class understands this, because it seems to contradict Sharon’s earlier rules.
 To satisfy the ID requirement, voters can provide five different forms of identification, each of which correspond with a lettered code, A-E. If the voter provides the ID, you write down the code for what kind it was in the voter list, under the“remarks” column.

 Poll workers shouldn’t help a voter who doesn’t speak English, even if they speak the same language as the voter.
 They should instead wait for an official interpreter to aid the voter.
 “You gotta be kidding me,” one Spanish-speaking woman at the front of the class said.
 “If somebody needs my help, I’m gonna help them.”